Enjoy Travel to Japan!

 Summary

-• Held from August 9 to 12, with around 20,000 participants nationwide
+• Held August 9–12 with around 20,000 participants from across Japan

 Frequently Asked Questions

-A: Some teams allow spontaneous participation!
+A: Some teams allow impromptu participation (“walk-on” participation)!

-Q: Can I enjoy the festival with small children?
+Q: Is it enjoyable with small children?

-Whether you love to dance or watch,
+Whether you love dancing or watching,

 be sure to experience this energetic festival!